 - The nature and quantity of the goods or services.

 - Your terms, printed on the back of the invoice.

-Despite all these measures, unfortunately you can’t guarantee your customers will pay their bills within the agreed-upon time period.
+Despite all these measures, unfortunately, you can’t guarantee your customers will pay their bills within the agreed-upon time period.
 This is where your credit management policy and credit management services prove essential again.
 Monitoring your customers' payment progress to make sure they’re complying with your contract agreement can help avoid unpleasant surprises.
-Review each customer with a frequency that aligns with the perceived that the particular customer presents.
+Review each customer with a frequency that aligns with the perceived risk that the particular customer presents.

 In the event of late payments, don’t call your lawyer immediately, as it’s important to maintain good customer relations.
 Start by calling the customer yourself and follow up with a polite but firm written reminder that you are expecting payment within a reasonable time.